 Data collection and analysis

 Data were collected through face-to-face interviews at their households by trained and experienced data collectors.
 The respondents were either the head of households or the economic contributor to the family.
 Data were entered into Microsoft Excel 2007, and all entries were manually double-checked and verified by the investigators.
 Before analysis, missing answers and outliers were systematically verified.
 Descriptive statistics were employed to analyze and summarize the data using various variables.
-Results are presented as a mean and median WTP with standard deviations and at 95% confidence interval, in Bangladeshi currency (BDT = Bangladeshi taka) applying the exchange rate (US$ 1 = BDT 78) during the data collection year.
+Results are presented as a mean and median WTP with standard deviations and at 95% confidence interval, in Bangladeshi currency (BDT = Bangladeshi Taka) applying the exchange rate (US$ 1 = BDT 78) during the data collection year.
 Age-specific (under-five, 5 to 14, 15 to 45, 46 to 64 and 65 and above) and household-specific hypothetical demand was constructed using the proportion of respondent stating WTP and the amount of WTP for OCV [37,38].
 The proportion of population who expressed the WTP of particular vaccine at the amount indicated used as a proxy of the quantity of vaccines ‘purchased’ at the indicated price [39].
 Two econometric models were used in the analyses; model I was the respondent’s WTP for oral cholera vaccine and model II for the households WTP of all household members (including respondent).
 Natural log-linear regression model was used to examine factors influencing participants’ WTP.
 The data normality assumption was tested graphically and the Cook-Weisberg heteroscedasticity test was performed [40].
 Power transformation was used to achieve the validity of the assumptions as the data violate both normality and heteroscedasticity assumptions.
 In order to obtain a suitable power transformation of the predicted variables Tukey’s ladder of power was used, from which the natural log transformation seems to be approximated to achieve the validity of the assumptions of normality [41].
 The Variance Inflation Factor (VIF) was also used to check the multicollinearity among the predictors.
 All data analyses were performed using statistical software Stata/SE 13 (StataCorp, College Station, TX, USA).

 Results